Efficient Love

 Or I would say, “I want you to actually end up with the very best match you can possibly have based on your three lists.
 That may or may not be me.
 We’ll find out sooner or later.
 For right now, out of all the traits on your lists, which ones have been the hardest to find a real match for?”

-Those conversations often became the best first dates I ever had, even when her lists strayed far from who I was or what I wanted.
+Those relationships often became the best first dates I ever had, even when her lists strayed far from who I was or what I wanted.
 What mattered most to me was that she left knowing herself more clearly and understanding her needs without manipulation or subterfuge on my part.

 The book walks you step by step through building your own ThreeLists so you can apply this structure without spending ten years discovering it the hard way.